Name: Marmaduke

 served as the nearest thing the County had to an insane asylum.

-April 1847 no further records have been found mentioning Marmaduke.
-And he is
+1847 no further records have been found mentioning Marmaduke.
+And he is not to

-not to be found in the 1850 census.
-It is likely that he died while living on
+be found in the 1850 census.
+It is likely that he died while living on the Poor

-they were not already close, these events brought the Barnes and McMains
+not already close, these events brought the Barnes and McMains families

-families together.
-On 6 December 1846 Marmaduke's brother Jacob married Jane's
+together.
+On 6 December 1846 Marmaduke's brother Jacob married Jane's sister

-sister Catherine.
-Further, Jane's parents left their Putnam County home and
+Catherine.
+Further, Jane's parents left their Putnam County home and moved into

-moved into Jane's house - - with 6 very young children, an incapacitated
+Jane's house - - with 6 very young children, an incapacitated husband, and a

-husband, and a farm to take care of, Jane would have needed all the support she
+farm to take care of, Jane would have needed all the support she could get.

-about 1852 all the families packed up together, and moved to Iowa.
-They lived
+1852 all the families packed up together, and moved to Iowa.
+They lived out

-out their remaining lives in southern Iowa and northern Missouri.
-Jane's
+their remaining lives in southern Iowa and northern Missouri.
+Jane's family,

 community.